 evaluations stemming from the inspection of any issues specified by HMCI.

+In addition, the registered inspector must produce a summary of the report for parents.

 Although the format of the inspection report and summary are prescribed, the content and wording are not.
 The text, balance and tone of the report must reflect the school.
 Reports should be well argued, written in plain English and based convincingly on the evidence.
 The report and summary must be readable and informative so that parents and pupils have a fair and accurate assessment of the school and what it must do to improve.